oliviaclaireheale/Trends-in-COVID-19-Infection-and-Vaccination-Data-in-Scotland-Disaggregated-by-Gender-Region/README.md

 Trends in COVID-19 Infection and Vaccination Data in Scotland Project Overview:
 This project analyzes COVID-19 infection and vaccination trends in Scotland, with data disaggregated by gender, region, and urban density.
 The analysis aims to provide insights into how the pandemic and vaccination efforts have affected different demographic and geographic groups.
+It was created as the final project for Python for Data Science at University of Edinburgh, April 2025

 Contents:
-Jupyter Notebook with data processing, visualization, and analysis Dataset files used for the analysis
+Jupyter Notebook with data processing, visualization, and analysis

+Dataset files used for the analysis

 Features: